-The American Chemistry Council (ACC, formerly the Chemical Manufacturers Association), the Chlorine Institute, Inc., and the Synthetic Organic Chemical Manufacturers Association issued Site Security Guidelines for the U.S. Chemical Industry on October 23, 2001.
-The guidelines build on "Management Practice 15: Site Security" in the Responsible Care® Employee Health and Safety Code.
+Site Security" in the Responsible Care® Employee Health and Safety Code.
 Responsible Care® is the ACC's response to general public concerns about the manufacture and use of chemicals.
-Members of the ACC are required to commit to the principles of Responsible Care® and "to support a continuing effort to improve the industry's responsible management of chemicals" by continually improving their health, safety and environmental performance; listening and responding to public concerns; assisting other companies to achieve optimum performance; and reporting their goals and progress to the public."76 There are 180 corporate ACC members which operate approximately 1,000 chemical facilities, representing about 90% of
+Members of the ACC are required to commit to the principles of Responsible Care® and "to support a continuing effort to improve the industry's responsible management of chemicals" by continually improving their health, safety and environmental performance; listening and responding to public concerns; assisting other companies to achieve optimum performance; and reporting their goals and progress to the public."
+There are 180 corporate ACC members which operate approximately 1,000 chemical facilities, representing about 90% of U.S. chemical production capacity.
+The ACC guidelines for site security are general, and must be adapted by chemical companies to meet site requirements.